Murder of the Aroyo children: Background

-The Aroyo family (Clare and Marco) had moved in the 1930s from Bulgaria to Malta, where they owned a textile shop in Valletta ("Swiss House").
+The Aroyo family (Marco and Clare) had moved in the 1930s from Bulgaria to Malta, where they owned a textile shop in Valletta ("Swiss House").
 Their children later moved to the UK.

 In 1969, Robert and Preeti Aroyo immigrated to Israel from the United Kingdom and settled in Kiryat Ono.
 The Aroyo family used to regularly travel across Israel during the weekends.

 The attack

 On Saturday, 2 January 1971, the Aroyo family was touring the Gaza Strip in their car.
 In the afternoon, when the family began to make their way back home, they got on the wrong road and as a result they passed along the main road north of Gaza City where a 15-year-old Palestinian boy threw a hand grenade through the window of the moving car of the Aroyo family.
 The hand grenade fell into the back seat where the children and their mother were sitting.
 The blast immediately killed 4-year-old Abigail.
 7-year-old Marc-Daniel was severely injured and later on died from his injury at the hospital.
 The mother, Preeti Aroyo, was badly injured and needed lengthy rehabilitation and remained disabled from the incident.

-Immediately after the incident, The father, Robert Arroyo, attempted to call for help and turned to two young Arab men who witnessed the incident.
+Immediately after the incident, the father, Robert Aroyo, attempted to call for help and turned to two young Arab men who witnessed the incident.
 His pleas were not answered, as it later turned out that these men operated as observers during the attack.
 Robert Aroyo, who was slightly wounded in the attack managed to turn the car around and reach an IDF checkpoint, before collapsing.